Separating twists and the Magnus representation of the Torelli group: Higher intersection forms

+The higher intersection form will be intrinsic to our study of the Magnus representation, so we will find it convenient to use a more general version of this pairing.
+In the previous section, we saw that the Magnus representation can be viewed as the action of the Torelli group on the $\ZH$-module $\Hcover$, and so we want to define the higher intersection form on this module rather than on the submodule $H_1(\acover)$.
+This is not difficult, and indeed can be done just using Papakyriakopoulos' biderivation, but we prefer a more geometric approach.

+In this section, we provide a self-contained exposition of the definition and fundamental properties of the higher intersection form on $\Hcover$.
+Many of the results in this section have been previously proven by Papakyriakopoulos, Suzuki, and others.
+Other results are well-known but have been used without proof; we include proofs of such results for completeness.

-We first need to define the ($\Z$--valued) intersection number of two elements of $\Hcover$.
-Any element of $\Hcover$ can be realized as a linear combination of closed curves in $\acover$ and arcs in $\acover$ with endpoints in $\pi^{-1}(*)$.
+We first need to define a $\Z$--valued intersection number of two elements of $\Hcover$.
+Any element of $\Hcover$ can be realized as a linear combination of immersed closed curves in $\acover$ and immersed arcs in $\acover$ with endpoints in $\pi^{-1}(*)$.
 Any pair of curves, or a curve and an arc, can be realized so that they only intersect transversely, and then the orientation of $\acover$ gives a natural algebraic intersection number.
-This does not extend to a pair of arcs, however; $\alpha_1$ and $\beta_1$, for example, are two arcs in $\Hcover$ that share one endpoint, so their intersection number is not well-defined.
+This cannot be extended to the case of a pair of arcs, however; $\alpha_1$ and $\beta_1$, for example, can be represented by two arcs in $\acover$ that share one endpoint, so their intersection number is not well-defined.
 In order to define their algebraic intersection number, we need to move the basepoint of one arc slightly; there are two different ways of doing so, and we will keep track of the resulting differences in the algebraic intersection number.
 This will give us two $\Z$--valued bilinear forms on $\Hcover$.